-A settling-in time gives you the opportunity to find out lots of information about a new child, their likes and dislikes, routines, favourite activities, how to comfort them if they become upset and how they have reacted when left in the care of others before.
-It gives you the opportunity to build a picture of both the child’s and the family’s needs.
+It gives you the opportunity to find out lots of information about a new child, their likes and dislikes, routines, favourite activities, how to comfort them if they become upset and how they have reacted when left in the care of others before.
+It is also an opportunity to build a picture of the child’s and the family’s needs.

-You should encourage the parent to stay until they feel that the child is settled.
-Some children do take longer than others to settle, and others settle quickly but can become distressed a few weeks later for some reason.
+Encourage the parent to stay until they feel that the child is settled.
+Some children do take longer than others to settle, and others settle quickly but can become distressed a few weeks later for no apparent reason.
 It’s vital to support the child and the family through this transition period so that the child is settled into a routine that s/he can relate to and take comfort in.
-You want each child to feel happy and relaxed with you.
+You want each child to feel happy and relaxed in your home.

 This period also allows the child and the family to get to know you as a childminder.
 It is important that they understand your approach to children & to childminding and it is a good opportunity to set boundaries with the new family.